openthread/openthread/src/cli/README.md

 Possible states are

-- `Active`: Border Agent is active.
+- `Disabled`: Border Agent service is disabled.
-- `Inactive`: Border Agent is not active.
+- `Inactive`: Border Agent service is enabled but not yet active.
+- `Active`: Border Agent service is enabled and active.
+External commissioner can connect and establish secure DTLS sessions with the Border Agent using PSKc

 ```bash
 > ba state